Travel to Belgium

 Flying to Belgium

-If flying from the UK, Brussels Airlines (www.brusselsairlines.com), British Airways (www.ba.com) and easyJet (www.easyjet.com) are the main operators, while travellers coming from the US can book direct flights to Brussels with American Airlines (www.aa.com), Delta (www.delta.com) and United (www.united.com).
+Flying from the USA to Belgium: American Airlines (www.aa.com), Delta (www.delta.com) and United (www.united.com) fly direct to Belgium.
 Flights to Belgium don’t vary considerably in price throughout the year; the cheapest tickets are those bought in advance.

-Brussels Airport is located 12km (7.5 miles) northeast of central Brussels.Tel
+Brussels Airport is located 17.5km (11 miles) northeast of central Brussels.Telephone

 +32 2 753 7753Address

 Find out more >

 Brussels South Charleroi AirportCode

 The airport is 5km (3 miles) from Charleroi and 46km (29 miles) from Brussels.TelephoneAddress

 To Brussels: from London - 1 hour 10 minutes; New York - 7 hours 25 minutes.